levtn/flan-t5-dpo-gemini/README.md

 - **Google**: FLAN-T5 model and Gemini API
 - **Hugging Face**: TRL library for DPO implementation
 - **Research Community**: DPO methodology and best practices

-## 📞 Contact

-For questions about this educational project:
-- **GitHub Issues**: Use the repository issue tracker
-- **Learning Discussion**: Welcome for educational purposes

 ---